plone/papyrus/docs/debug.rst

 Debug
 =====

-When you are working on the docs, and you added, changed or formated pages, you want to make sure they look OK in html.
+When you are working on the docs, and you added, changed or formatted pages, you want to make sure they look OK in HTML.

-For small changes where you just want to see that the formating went well, it can be enough to use for example `OmniMarkupPreviewer <https://sublime.wbond.net/packages/OmniMarkupPreviewer>`_ this Sublime addon will create html from your rst code.
+For small changes where you just want to see that the formatting went well, it can be enough to use for example `OmniMarkupPreviewer <https://sublime.wbond.net/packages/OmniMarkupPreviewer>`_ this Sublime addon will create html from your rst code.

 However for larger changes you really want to check how it will look like on `docs.plone.org <http://docs.plone.org>`_.

-If you 'just' worked on text, you do not want to generate all the screen-shots with robot-framework, because this will take a long time.
+If you 'just' worked on text, you do not want to generate all the screenshots with robot-framework, because this will take a long time.

 You can run::

     make debug

-This will create the docs, without using robot-framework to generate all screen-shots, it will also use more cpu power of your machine to speed things up.
+This will create the docs, without using robot-framework to generate all screenshots, it will also use more CPU power of your machine to speed things up.

 Branch